 SDSU’s online M.S. in Computer Engineering Program is an intensive, research-driven engineering program led by renowned faculty and lecturers from SDSU’s Department of Electrical and Computer Engineering.
 With emerging industries, massive capital investments in technology start-ups, and a growing reliance on mobile technology, there’s never been a greater demand for high-level professionals to design, develop, and implement the next generation of computer-based technological advancements.

-This computer engineering master's degree program is fully online, which makes it easier for working professionals to partake in an ABET-accredited graduate-level program without sacrificing their regular work commitments.
-Through intensive virtual lessons, specialized elective courses, and a research-driven thesis or project, you’ll be able to earn a valuable master’s degree in just five semesters.
+This computer engineering master’s degree program is fully online, which makes it easier for working professionals to partake in a graduate program without sacrificing their regular work commitments.
+Through intensive virtual lessons, specialized elective courses, and a project, you’ll be able to earn a valuable master’s degree in just 1.5 years.

 Is This Program Right for Me?

-Because the M.S. in Computer Engineering program is held entirely online and can be completed in as little as five semesters, you’re earning a degree that will help you prepare for a rapidly-growing job market.
+Because the M.S. in Computer Engineering program is held entirely online and can be completed in as little as 1.5 years, you’re earning a degree that will help you prepare for a rapidly-growing job market.

 Most students in computer engineering find careers in either hardware engineering or software engineering.
 Hardware engineers focus their skills on computer systems and components, designing integrated circuits, such as microprocessors, and other embedded devices.
 Software engineers develop and verify programs and applications that run on computing devices.